 You can also connect directly to the bouncer using your own IRC client.
 The easiest way to use the bouncer is to use a plugin for your client which implements the "soju.im/bouncer-networks" extension.
 This allows you to set up your bouncer connection details just once, then automatically configure all of your upstream IRC networks.
 If your client does not have a supported plugin, or you would prefer to configure networks manually, see the next section.

 To set up your bouncer connection, you will need to generate an OAuth 2.0 personal access token to use as the server password.
-Visit the personal access token issuance page to generate a token.
+Visit the personal access token issuance page with this specially-crafted link to generate a token with the required scopes.
 Then add a network to your IRC client using the following credentials:

 This will connect you to the bouncer, but you will still have to configure any